Nicholas Todd Sutton: Investigation, trial and conviction

 On April 29, 1980, Sutton was arraigned for Large's murder in North Carolina, while authorities back in Tennessee continued to search for Almon's body.
 On May 14, scuba divers investigating an old rock quarry near Newport uncovered the remains of at least four bodies, one of which was thought to belong to Almon.
 Like his other victims, it bore what the investigators had termed "Sutton's signature" - it was wrapped up in bags, weighed with cinderblocks and sunk at the bottom of the quarry.
 The other bodies were determined to be unrelated to the case.
 Upon hearing of the discovery, Sutton spontaneously confessed to two additional victims: an Alcoa teenager he had apparently killed in July 1978 and buried in North Carolina, and a supposed drug buyer from Atlanta he had also buried on the family farm.
 As a result of these confessions, the search at the quarry was temporarily called off.

 Not long after, police in both North Carolina and Tennessee obtained search warrants to locate the new alleged victims, whose identities Sutton never disclosed.
-In an effort to locate them, prosecutors offered a plea deal with the convict, sparing the death penalty in exchange for him telling the burial site locations.
+In an effort to locate them, prosecutors offered a plea deal with the convict, sparing him a death sentence in exchange for him revealing the burial site locations.
 After numerous failed searches, it was deduced that the "undiscovered victims" were made up by Sutton.
 In June 1980, he was additionally charged with Almon's murder.

-In a bid to avoid a possible death penalty, Sutton pleaded guilty to both murder charges, subsequently receiving two more life imprisonment terms.
-At his sentencing, Sutton claimed that he had done the killings in a fit of anger and was reckless, willingly accepting his sentence.
+To avoid a possible death sentence, Sutton pleaded guilty to both murder charges, subsequently receiving two more life imprisonment terms.
+At his sentencing, Sutton claimed that he had committed the killings in a fit of anger and was reckless, willingly accepting his sentence.

 Prison murder

 After his conviction, Sutton initially served his sentence at the Brushy Mountain State Penitentiary before being transferred to the maximum security Morgan County Correctional Complex in Wartburg.
-While in prison, he continued using and dealing drugs to fellow inmates, one of whom was 44-year-old Carl Isaac Estep, who was serving a life term for raping a 9-year-old girl in Knoxville.
+While in prison, he continued using and dealing drugs to fellow inmates, one of whom was 44-year-old Carl Isaac Estep, who was serving a life sentence for raping a 9-year-old girl in Knoxville.
 In early January 1985, the two got into a dispute over drugs, with Estep threatening to kill Sutton using a homemade knife.
 In response, Sutton and three other inmates (23-year-old Charles Arnold Freeman; 33-year-old Thomas Street and 22-year-old David Wesley Stufflestreet) decided to arm themselves with knives and take revenge on Estep.
 On January 15, the quartet went to Estep's cell and stabbed him 38 times.
 None were charged until May 20, with Sutton, Freeman and Street being charged with first-degree murder while Stufflestreet was charged as an accessory.
 In March 1986, the jury found Sutton and Street guilty on the murder charge, sentencing the former to death and the latter to life imprisonment; Freeman and Stufflestreet were each acquitted.